 How do you take care of the problem?
 The obvious solution is to take your dirty diaper out to the garage, dumpster, or outside garbage can every time you change a diaper.
 That strategy will work for about a day.
 Then reality will set in - nobody has the time or energy to take out every single diaper, especially when you're changing your baby every hour or two!

-Thus the diaper pail.
+Thus, the diaper pail.
 There are dozens of options.
 The Playtex Diaper Genie, the Munchkin Step Diaper Pail, the Diaper Dekor pail, the Tommee Tippee, the Diaper Champ, the Ubbi Pail, Safety First Easy Saver, One N Done, and the list goes on.
 Some of these are convenient, some not.
 Some great at masking odors, some not.
 Some durable and reliable, some not.
-Some requiring propietary bags, some letting you use whatever bag you want.
+Some requiring proprietary bags, some letting you use whatever bag you want.
 So many options, and lots of differences between them.
 Let us help you out.
 We got a group of 22 moms together - some on their first baby, some well into their third.
 They voiced a lot of opinions!
-We consolidated and rank ordered.
+We consolidated and rank ordered their feedback and came away with some top-rated diaper pails worth considering.
+Here are the top five results, followed by our in-depth reviews.

 |Model and Link to Amazon||Our Rating|